Sunday, June 24th, 8:30am-4:00pm

 Food Insecurity Among 18-24-Year-Olds: Much More Than End-of-Term Ramen Noodles

-Presented by Patti Wooten Swanson and Derrick A. Robinson
+Presented by Derrick A. Robinson with research by Patti Wooten Swanson

 FCS meets food insecurity: Increase your understanding of food insecurity in the US; learn about the latest research related to food insecurity among 18-24 year olds, including how and where they get their food, food shopping trends, and consumption practices; recognize the food resource management practices most relevant to this population; and identify teaching tools and resources to help them reduce hunger and increase food security.
 Nutrition educators and family resource practitioners in a variety of settings will gain useful new insights.